35th District Court in Plymouth Township

-The 35th District Court is located at 660 Plymouth Rd., Plymouth, Michigan and serves the communities of Canton, Northville township, Northville City, Plymouth Township and Plymouth City.
+The 35th District Court in Plymouth is located at 660 Plymouth Road and serves Canton, Northville Township, Northville City, Plymouth Township, and Plymouth City.
 The jurisdiction of this District Court reaches throughout upper Wayne County.
 The court processes approximately 36,000 cases each year.
 The majority of their cases are misdemeanors and felonies.

 As with most district courts, the court has three departments.
 Civil division for legal disputes, traffic and criminal for tickets and criminal offenses, and a probation department for court supervision.
-Because they are a District Court, they are considered a court of limited jurisdiction and only certain types of cases may remain there for processing.
-For instance, a felony matters must be transferred after some preliminary proceedings up to the Wayne County Circuit Court.
+Because they are a District Court, they are considered a court of limited jurisdiction, and only certain types of cases may remain there for processing, such as misdemeanors.
+For instance, a felony matter must be transferred to the Wayne County Circuit Court after some preliminary proceedings.
 There are three judges at this District Court.

 Judge Michael Gerou

 Michael Gerou was elected to serve as a 35th District Court Judge in November of 2002.
 Judge Gerou is also the Sobriety Court Judge in the 35th District Court.
 He also supervises and mentors legal interns at the court.
 Judge Gerou created the Teenage Choices and Legal Consequences pamphlet designed to help young offenders make better choices.
 He practiced law for more than 16 years before becoming a judge.